Dresnik: History

 During Early Middle Ages, Porphyrogenitus mentions the urban center of Desstinik.

 During World War II, Dresnik was one of the settlements in Kosovo where the civilian population was persecuted by occupying fascist forces.

 Archaeological discoveries from the Roman period were made here in August 2013.

-Before 1999, Dresnik had a mixed Serbian and Albanian population.
-In June 1999 the Serbian population fled due to war.
-Some Serbs returned to the village after five years, in June 2005.
-The interior of the Church of St. Paraskeva, which dates back to the 16th century, was completely torched in June 1999 by Albanian nationalists.
-Some frescoes survived the fire; in 2005 funds were being collected for the church's repair and a restoration of the frescoes.

-In 2009 there were arson attacks on two Serbian houses in Dresnik.

 Population

 In the 2011 census, the population was 1770.

 Data for 1991 may not reflect the correct number of Albanians that year, as they largely boycotted that census.